Leadwerks/Documentation/4x4matrices.md

 position = entity.matrix[3].xyz
 ```

-Since the entity matrix encodes the position, rotation, and scale, this gives us an easy way to exactly copy one entity's orientation to another:
+Since the entity matrix encodes the position, rotation, and scale, this gives us an easy way to exactly copy one entity's orientation to another in one simple command:

 ```lua
 b:SetMatrix(a.matrix)
 ```

+## Matrix Transformations

+The [transformation commands](3dtransform.md) we previously learned about will accept two 4x4 matrices as the source and destination parameters, in addition to using entities.